 They have a 20 acre big corn maze that runs from every day from August through October 31st.
 Of course Pumpkinville has lots of pumpkins of all sizes.
-Pumpkin patch opens September 16th.
+Pumpkin patch opens the middle of September.
 Also features are a straw trains, hayrack ride, and games.
 Their address is 618 Center Ave.
 S, Mitchellville, IA 50169.
 It is about 18 miles east of Des Moines.

 Scarecrow Farm - Lawton, IA

 Pick your own pumpkin, walk the corn maze, enjoy apples, and honey this fall.
-They open September 15th.
+They open weekends starting September 12th and every day in October.
 Their address is 1592 Charles Avenue, Lawton, IA.
 It is about 8 miles east of Sioux City.

 Schuster’s Pumpkin Patch - Dubuque, IA

-Enjoy lots of fun starting September 22nd on Saturday and Sunday this fall.
-Open for 18 years they feature a corn maze, pumpkin patch, and wagon rides.
+Enjoy lots of fun starting in late September on Saturday and Sunday this fall.
+Open for 20 years they feature a corn maze, pumpkin patch, and wagon rides.
 Their address is 7541 Schueller Heights Road, Dubuque, IA 52003.
 It is about 7 miles south of Dubuque.